 What you need:

-- Artist Quality Odorless Mineral Spirits - also known as solvent or paint thinner (you can also use turpentine).
+- Artist Quality Odorless Mineral Spirits - also known as solvent or paint thinner (you can also use turpentine or oil of spike).

 - Turpenoid Natural - a non-toxic cleaner/conditioner available from online retailers and local art stores.

 - At least two or three cleaning buckets with metal screens inside.
-The Bob Ross line of products has a perfect option.
+The Bob Ross line of products has a perfect option for large brushes.